mhmkhansari/KavenegarCodePractice/README.md

 2. All primitive types are modeled as value objects with validation logics encapsulated inside
 3. CQRS pattern is employed to achieve separation of concerns in command and query sides
 4. Repository and Unit of Work patterns are implemented in command side
-5. In Query side we directly access DbContext and Redis cache for more performant queries and returned objects are modeled as View Models (instead of Domain Models in command side)
+5. In Query side we directly access DbContext and Redis cache for more performant queries and returned results are modeled as View Models (instead of Domain Models in command side) due to possible mismatches with Domain Models for join operations
-6. OCP priciple applied in Application layer design where each command and query implemented as separate module
+6. OCP principle applied in Application layer design where each command and query implemented as separate module
 7. We have a tiny Framework layer that is shared among all projects and have utility functions corresponding to each layer
 8. Optimistic concurrency control is implemented by shadow properties in each entity configured in DbContext
 9. Unit tests are written for domain layer and application layer (Using Moq to mock repository)